rzzzwilson/fdump/README.rst

 Note that the non-printable characters in the ASCII part are replaced by the "." character.
 The "|" characters bracketing the ASCII characters show the limits of the ASCII characters.
+The characters considered "unprintable" are controlled by the "-c" option.

 Example
 -------